WangLab-ComputationalBiology/btc-scrna-training/material/docs/index.md

 In line with contemporary pipelines, the BTC scRNA pipeline is powered by multiple Docker containers.
 On that note, distinct computational environments depend on container technologies, such as Docker (v20.10.22) and Singularity (v3.7.0).
 For instance, HPC strongly depend on Singularity, therefore it should be explicitly defined into `profile` configurations.
 For a better understanding, refer to the [advanced](advanced.md) section.
 Additionally, check the [containers](https://github.com/break-through-cancer/btc-sc-containers) repository.

+!!! warn

+    Please, note that Docker/Singularity images will be automatically download by the pipeline.

 ### 3. Cloning scRNA-Seq Pipeline

 ```{ .bash .copy }